agriffis/vimmerge/README.md

 vimmerge
 ========

-Wrapper for merging with vimdiff.
-Handles 2- and 3-way merges, optionally writing output to a new file.
-Also handles RCS merge markup as git generates for merge conflicts.
+Wrapper for merging with vim.
+Handles 2- and 3-way merges, also git merges with RCS conflict markers.

 git mergetool
 -------------